mui/material-ui/docs/data/material/customization/how-to-customize/how-to-customize.md

 ## 1. One-off customization

-If you want to change the styles of a component in a specific location and don't want it to be perpetuated to other instances of it, you have the following solutions available:
+To change the styles of _one single instance_ of a component, you can use one of the following options:

-### Use the `sx` prop
+### The `sx` prop

 The easiest way to add style overrides for a one-off situation is to use the [`sx` prop](/system/basics/#the-sx-prop), which is available on all Material UI components.
 Here is an example: